Bougainvillea is a household plant that bears beautiful and radiant flowers.

 The production of new stems and leaves requires high light intensity.

-A low light environment and shady locations should be avoided, as they will only result in the growth of new stems and leaves but no flowers.
+A low-light environment and shady locations should be avoided, as they will only grow new stems and leaves but no flowers.

 They can withstand hot, dry conditions, with temperatures over 35° Celsius.